Highlights

 Where to Watch The Blood

-Fancy watching 'The Blood' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Jean-Daniel Pollet-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.
+Thinking about watching 'The Blood' without leaving the house?
+Finding a streaming service to buy, rent, download, or watch the Jean-Daniel Pollet-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-You probably already know what the movie's about, but just in case...
+Let’s set the scene for you...
 Here's the plot: "An apocalyptic vision of man after a cosmic catastrophe, this film is a terrifying metaphor of a dehumanized future.
 The Brazilian Cinema Novo, German expressionism of the twenties, and the ideologically motivated ‘cruelty’ of a Buñuel come together in this ferocious work of a French theatre collective – an ambitious, almost completely successful example of visual cinema at its best." .